-Impact fees are imposed on new development to pay "...its fair and proportionate share of the costs to the Village of Taos Ski Valley associated with providing necessary public services and public facilities...that serve such development".
+Impact fees are imposed on new development to pay "...its fair and proportionate share of the costs to the Village of Taos Ski Valley associated with providing necessary public services and public facilities...that serve such development."
 Impact fees are charged for 1) roadway, pedestrian and drainage improvements 2) parks & recreation / open space 3) general government facilities and 4) public safety.
-The fee for roadway, pedestrian and drainage improvements is \$2.4773 per square foot of development.
+The fee for Parks and Recreation Open Space is \$0.4118 per square foot.